Directions & Parking

 -- The men's basketball team played the first games in the arena in 1973.
 On Dec.
 12, 2003, the playing

-surface was officially named Charles "Lefty" Driesell Court in honor of State's former men's basketball
+surface was officially named Charles "Lefty" Driesell Court in honor of Georgia State's former men's basketball

-A ceremony honoring Driesell took place during halftime of the Panthers' 88-56 victory over the University
+A ceremony honoring Driesell took place during halftime of the Panthers' 88-56 victory over South Alabama.

 -- The first men's basketball game played at the Sports Arena was on March 10, 1973, against Georgia Tech.